revaturelabs/interviewquestions/Java/Exception Handling/IntroductiontoExceptions.md

 ---

-6.What are the derived classes of the IndexOutOfBoundsException class
+6.What are the derived classes of the IndexOutOfBoundsException class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)